What is selenium?

 Since selenium is involved in many critical immune functions, becoming deficient in this mineral could compromise your immune system.

-How long do you need to take Selenium to start experiencing its benefits if you’re deficient?
+How long do you need to take selenium to start experiencing its benefits?

 Selenium only builds up to a significant degree in the thyroid gland.
 Most remaining selenium in your body is usually excreted within 24 hours.